Convexity Not Required: Estimation of Smooth Moment Condition Models: Abstract

 \section{Abstract}

 Generalized and Simulated Method of Moments are often used to estimate structural Economic models.
 Yet, it is commonly reported that optimization is challenging because the corresponding objective function is non-convex.
-For smooth problems, this paper shows that convexity is not required: under a global rank condition involving the Jacobian of the sample moments, certain algorithms are globally convergent.
+For smooth problems, this paper shows that convexity is not required: under conditions involving the Jacobian of the moments, certain algorithms are globally convergent.
 These include a gradient-descent and a Gauss-Newton algorithm with appropriate choice of tuning parameters.
-The results are robust to 1) non-convexity, 2) one-to-one non-linear reparameterizations, and 3) moderate misspecification.
-In contrast, Newton-Raphson and quasi-Newton methods can fail to converge for the same estimation because of non-convexity.
-A simple example illustrates a non-convex GMM estimation problem that satisfies the aforementioned rank condition.
-Empirical applications to random coefficient demand estimation and impulse response matching further illustrate the results.
+The results are robust to 1) non-convexity, 2) one-to-one moderately non-linear reparameterizations, and 3) moderate misspecification.
+The conditions preclude non-global optima.
+Numerical and empirical examples illustrate the condition, non-convexity, and convergence properties of different optimizers.